daydreamersjp/LeetCode/README.md

 #### Commment:

-The most simplest solution in the Discuss was:
+The simplest solution in the Discuss was:

 ```
 class Solution: